dustinlacewell/plait/README.md

 ## Task Warnings

-Any Tasks that result in an exception will appear differently than successful ones.
+Any Tasks that result in an exception **will appear differently than successful ones**.
 Let's create a Task for demonstration purposes

     def fail():
         raise Exception("This is a test exception!")